-There were 6 deployments and of these, no deployments were on-deck TSG calibration runs.
+There were 8 deployments and of these, deployments none were on-deck TSG calibration runs.

-The raw CTD data were collected in SBE SeaSave version 7.26.7.110, converted to scientific units using SBE Data Processing version 7.26.7.129 and written to NetCDF format files with CNV_to_Scan for processing using the Matlab-based, CapPro package version 2.11.
+The raw CTD data were collected in SBE SeaSave version 7.26.7.110, converted to scientific units using SBE Data Processing version 7.26.7.129 and written to NetCDF format files with CNV\to\Scan for processing using the Matlab-base, CapPro package version 2.11 dated 23-Aug-2019.